styleguidist/react-styleguidist/docs/Components.md

 - `exampleMode` — Initial state of the code example tab, uses [exampleMode](Configuration.md#examplemode).
 - `usageMode` — Initial state of the props and methods tab, uses [usageMode](Configuration.md#usagemode).
 - `ignore` — string/array of globs that should not be included in the section.
+- `href` - an URL to navigate to instead of navigating to the section content
+- `external` - if set, the link will open in a new window

 Configuring a style guide with textual documentation section and a list of components would look like: